-Net promoter score is an evaluation of how likely is a customer to recommend your product to one of their friends.
+The net promoter score is an evaluation of how likely a customer is to recommend your product to someone else.

-You can ask this on a demo or you can use a survey tool to create NPS surveys and start getting responses.
+You can ask this during a demo or you can use a survey tool to create NPS surveys and start getting responses.

-Other than that, you can check out their sessions to find out the differences between their sessions and sessions of users who have given you a high score on the survey.
+Other than that, you can check out their sessions to find out how they differ from the sessions of users who have given you a high score on the survey.

 You can measure session duration both for your website and product.

 If your visitors’ average session duration decreases over time, you need to understand why.
-A few reasons why that might happen:
+A few reasons why that might happen are:

 - A UX issue